SayanGD/UiPath_ClothingConsultant/README.md

 # UiPath_ClothingConsultant
-> This repository contains a small test project that I created while learning UiPath.
-The robot accepts a city name from the user and suggests an appropriate clothing depending upon the weather of that city.
+> This project is developed to build a robot that accepts a city name from the user and suggests an appropriate clothing depending upon the weather of that city.

 ## Table of Contents
 * [General Info](#general-information)